 Yes, you can hide the footer on specific pages by adding custom CSS in the Divi Page Settings or using a plugin like WPCode to apply conditional logic.

 It depends.
 If your footer contains important internal links or legal pages (like Privacy Policy or Terms), removing it can slightly impact SEO and user trust.
-Consider customizing it instead of removing it completely.
+Consider customizing it instead of obliterating it.

 Not recommended unless you’re using a child theme.
 Editing core theme files directly can break your site or get overwritten during theme updates.

 The easiest way is by using the Divi Theme Builder.
-Simply delete or unassign the global footer layout, and it will be removed site-wide.
+Delete or unassign the global footer layout, and it will be removed site-wide.

 Yes.
 You can create a custom footer using the Divi Builder and assign it via the Theme Builder to override the default one.